Image © Bob Jones

 About BallintoyBallintoy is situated about 6 miles west of Ballycastle.
-The first Ballintoy harbour was built in the eighteenth century by a trickster of the name 'Graceless' Stewart to allow the shipping of cheap coal to Dublin.
+The present harbour was built in the eighteenth century by a trickster to facilitate the shipping of coal to Ireland.

 During the late nineteenth century the harbour was extensively used for the shipping of sett stones - a small rail track once existed for moving the piles of sett stones and limestone to the quayside.
 At Brockie Quarry near Larry Bane over one hundred men were employed chipping and shaping sett stones that went to pave the streets of cities such as Dublin, Cork, Wexford, Limerick and Glasgow.
 The well built lime kiln stands as a testament to the harbour's industrial past - burnt lime would have been drawn away by horse and cart to help build the numerous stone cottage and rural halls in the district.
 Ballintoy is still a working harbour for local fishermen.